0xsequence/sequence.js/packages/0xsequence/README.md

 workflow.

-As well, sequence.js's monorepo tooling is setup with preconstruct, which links all sub-packages together so it feels like a single program is is easy to work with.
+As well, sequence.js's monorepo tooling is setup with preconstruct, which links all sub-packages together so it feels like a single program and is easy to work with.
 Please run `yarn dev` in the root of `sequence.js/` folder to ensure the monorepo is in 'dev-mode'.

 Second, you can run the test suite directly from console with a single `yarn test`, or you can boot up the Typescript compiling server (`yarn test:server`) and ethereum test node (`yarn start:hardhat` and `yarn start:hardhat2`) manually in separate terminals, and then run a specific test directly from your browser instance.
 We recommend running the test stack separately and running specific browser tests manually during development.
-See [here](./#from-browser).
+See [here for recommended setup](./#from-browser).

 ## Running E2E Tests